A phase transition creates the geometry of the continuum from discrete space: Testing our graphs

-Finally we consider the validity of Pythagoras' theorem on graphs generated by the walker model.
-Although this can be proved in general for Euclidean geometry, on graphs we are only able to provide a test.
-If we draw an equilateral spherical triangle on a smooth 2-sphere, with side-length $\Lambda$ times the half-circumference, the ratio of the length of the perpendicular of the triangle to half its edge length is found, from spherical trigonometry, to be
+Finally, we consider the validity of Pythagoras' theorem on graphs generated by the walker model.
+Although this can be proved in general for Euclidean geometry, on graphs we test it empirically by calculating the length of the perpendicular of an equilateral triangle.
+If Pythagoras' theorem holds, this will be $\sqrt{3}$ times half the side length.

+Because we are generating approximations to a spherical surface, rather than a plane, we want to make use of as much of the graph as possible, rather than a small patch on which statistics will be poor.
+We therefore perform the analogous calculation using spherical, rather than plane trigonometry.
+If we draw an equilateral spherical triangle on a smooth 2-sphere, with side-length $\Lambda$ times the half-circumference, the ratio of the length of the perpendicular of the triangle to half its side length will be

-The same ratio $R$ can be calculated for a graph (Figures \ref{all_tests}ef, \ref{equilateral}), and although the fluctuations are significant, they appear to be unbiased, so that performing linear regression of $R$ against $R_{\rm sph}$ gives an estimate for $\sqrt{3}$ one standard deviation from the traditional value:
+The same ratio $R$ can be calculated for a graph formed by the low-temperature walker model (Figures \ref{all_tests}ef, \ref{equilateral}), and although the fluctuations are significant, they appear to be unbiased, so that performing linear regression of $R$ against $R_{\rm sph}$ gives an estimate for $\sqrt{3}$ which is only one standard deviation from the traditional value:

+We believe this is a non-trivial result, unlikely to emerge accidentally, and so we take it as strong evidence that Pythagoras' theorem is satisfied in general for the low-temperature walker model.
+Since the straightedge and compass operations of drawing circles of any radius, and drawing and measuring (but not extending) lines are simple operations on graphs, many other constructions of classical geometry may readily be tested.